-Step 4: In the Deploy OVF Template wizard, enter the following information:
+Step 2: In the Deploy OVF Template wizard, enter the following information:

-- On the Name and Location page, in the Name box, enter the virtual machine name-CUCM-Pub1.
-In the Inventory Location tree, select the location to deploy the server, and then click Next. - On the Deployment Configuration page, in the Configuration list, choose either the 2500-user node or the 7500-user node, and then click Next. - On the Disk Format page, choose Thick provisioned format, and then click Next. - · On the Ready to Complete page, verify the settings, and then click Finish.
+- On the Source page, click Browse, select the Cisco Unified CM OVA file that you downloaded from Cisco, click Open, and then click Next. - On the OVF Template Details page, verify the version information, and then click Next: - On the Name and Location page, in the Name box, enter the virtual machine name CUCM-Pub1.
+In the Inventory Location tree, select the location to deploy the server, and then click Next. - On the Deployment Configuration page, in the Configuration list, select one of the following nodes, and then click Next. - 1000-user node (BE6K)-For a cluster of 500 or fewer users. - 2500-user node-For a cluster of 500 to 2500 users. - 7500-user node-For a cluster of 2500 to 10,000 users. - On the Storage page, choose the correct location for the virtual machine files, and then click Next. - On the Disk Format page, choose Thick Provision Eager Zeroed, and then click Next. - On the Ready to Complete page, verify the settings, and then click Finish.